 This article is the fourth in a series on DOOH Audience Impressions which explores what the factors are that can accelerate DOOH towards the “holy grail” of cross-platform media compatibility.
-In this article, we will discuss a robust protocol for client-side ad measurement and its benefits and uses.
+In it, we will discuss a robust protocol for client-side ad measurement and its benefits and uses.
 We will also contrast it with server-side techniques.
+This article is also an excerpt from a larger work, Quividi’s DOOH Audience Impressions White Paper which can be downloaded here.

 A key aspect of Quividi’s measurement mechanism which makes it cross-platform is its local APIs for integration with the content management system which is playing the ads.
 This gives Quividi the ability to measure audience impressions for a specific ad as it is playing and also fulfills the requirement from online that ad measurement be performed locally.